vista-art/fragmentcolor/docs/api/scene/light/point.md

 Construct a point light. `position` is the world-space location the light radiates from; `color` is linear-RGB intensity (`[1, 1, 1]` for full white).
-Falloff is inverse-square distance — bring [`set_range`](https://fragmentcolor.org/api/scene/light/set_range) in to cap the influence radius, and [`set_intensity`](https://fragmentcolor.org/api/scene/light/set_intensity) to scale the color uniformly.
+Falloff is inverse-square distance.
+Bring [`set_range`](https://fragmentcolor.org/api/scene/light/set_range) in to cap the influence radius, and [`set_intensity`](https://fragmentcolor.org/api/scene/light/set_intensity) to scale the color uniformly.

-Use this for lamps, candles, fireballs — anything where light radiates outward from a fixed point.
+Use this for lamps, candles, fireballs: anything where light radiates outward from a fixed point.
 For a parallel-ray sun-like light see [`Light::directional`](https://fragmentcolor.org/api/scene/light/directional);
 for a cone-constrained beam see